-Research and Program Descriptions About Australia
+Research & Analysis About Australia

 This article examines fast-track procedures in long-term public disability programs in the United States and several other countries.
 Such procedures share a common goal of accelerating applicants—generally for those with severe disabilities, blindness, or facing terminal illness—through the disability determination process.